 Foundation Ring:

-- Start with a magic ring, or ch4, join with a sl st to form a ring.
+- Start with a magic ring, (or chain 4, and join with a slip stitch to form a ring.)

 Round 1: